 Rainfall and Temperature

-The Melville Hall Airport is located along the windward side (north east coast) and the Canefield Airport is located along the leeward side (south west coast) of the island.
+The Douglas-Charles Airport is located along the windward side (north east coast) and the Canefield Airport is located along the leeward side (south west coast) of the island.
 Due to their differences in location, the weather conditions experienced at the two stations on any given day can vary significantly.
-The weather pattern at Melville Hall is greatly influenced by moisture being driven by the Trade Winds across the Atlantic Ocean.
-Canefield is on the lee side of the island where it is sheltered from the direct effects of the Trade Winds, thus the reason for the much drier and warmer conditions than that observed at Melville hall.
+The weather pattern at Douglas-Charles is greatly influenced by moisture being driven by the Trade Winds across the Atlantic Ocean.
+Canefield is on the lee side of the island where it is sheltered from the direct effects of the Trade Winds, thus the reason for the much drier and warmer conditions that are observed at Canefield.

 Moisture drifting with the Trade Winds across the Atlantic Ocean interacts with the topography and accounts for the abundance of the orographic rainfall the island receives year round.

-The 'dry season' usually runs from January to May and the 'wet season' from June to December.
-May and December are considered transition months.
+The 'dry season' usually runs from December to May and the 'wet season' from June to November.
+May and December are considered to be transition months.